OpenMPDK/dss-ansible/README.md

 #### Example s3-benchmark Test

-Below is an example s3-benchmark run, using 100 threads, 100 objects per thread, and 1MB object size.
+Below is an example s3-benchmark run using 100 threads, 100 objects per thread, and 1MB object size (100 GB total).
 The benchmark reports throughput and operations per second for each operation (PUT, GET, and DELETE).
 Results are written to `benchmark.log` in the working directory where the s3-benchmark command was invoked.